risuorg/risu/README.magui.md

                         Set log level
-  --list-plugins        Print a list of discovered Magui plugins and exit --description         With list-plugins, also outputs plugin description -p PLUGINPATH, --pluginpath PLUGINPATH
-                        Set path for Citellus plugin location if not default -m MPATH, --mpath MPATH
+  --list-plugins        Print a list of discovered Magui plugins and exit --description         With list-plugins, also outputs plugin description -m MPATH, --mpath MPATH
                         Set path for Magui plugin location if not default --output FILENAME, -o FILENAME